Janina Gavankar: Career

-Her indie movie, Satellite of Love, premiered at the Dallas International Film Festival in 2012, and her 2012 indie I'm Afraid of Virginia Wolf is currently in post-production.
-On December 20, 2012, Gavankar was the last person interviewed for the now cancelled Attack of the Show! which aired on G4 TV.
+Her indie film, Satellite of Love, premiered at the Dallas International Film Festival in 2012, and her 2012 indie I'm Afraid of Virginia Wolf is currently in post-production.
+On December 20, 2012, Gavankar was the last person interviewed for original 2005–2012 run of Attack of the Show!, which aired on G4 TV.

 On August 3, 2013, Gavankar landed a role as a witch named Qetsiyah in the fifth season of The Vampire Diaries.
 She guest starred in the third season of Husbands.

 In 2014, she starred as Amita in the video game, Far Cry 4.
 She also played Detective Meredith Bose on The Mysteries of Laura from 2014 to 2016.

-She starred as Iden Versio, the main character in the campaign mode of the 2017 Electronic Arts video game Star Wars Battlefront II.
+She starred as Iden Versio, the main character in the campaign mode of the 2017 Electronic Arts video game, Star Wars Battlefront II.

-In 2018, she was in two films.
+In 2018, she appeared in two films.
 Blindspotting premiered at the Sundance Film Festival, and The Vanishing of Sidney Hall was distributed by A24.

-In late 2019 Gavankar had a supporting role in the new Apple TV+ series The Morning Show.
+In late 2019, Gavankar joined Apple TV's The Morning Show, as Alison Namazi, co-anchor of the pop culture segment of the titular show.

-Starting in 2021, Gavankar had a starring role as the antagonist in seasons 2 & 3 of the ABC hit show Big Sky playing the sibling in a mafia family.
+Starting in 2021, Gavankar had a starring role as the antagonist in seasons 2 & 3 of the ABC hit show, Big Sky, playing the sibling in a mafia family.

+In 2023 Gavankar starred in video game Alan Wake 2 as Kiran Estevez, an agent of the Federal Bureau of Control, a role she reprised in The Lake House DLC, released in October 2024.